How to Start an Investment Club

 An investment club is the ideal place to find the answers to these questions.
-You already know that an Investment Club is simply a group of people who have gotten together not only for the purposes of investing money, but -- perhaps more importantly -- learning how to invest their money.
+You already know that an investment club is simply a group of people who have gotten together not only for the purposes of investing money in a common portfolio, but -- perhaps more importantly -- learning how to invest their money.

-The rules are pretty simple, and can be modified in many ways: an Investment Club is typically a group of 12-15 people – sometimes more, sometimes less -- usually organized as a legal partnership (primarily for tax purposes).
-The Club has officers, and each member is expected to participate by:
+The rules are pretty simple, and can be modified in many ways.
+An investment club is typically a group of 10-15 people -- sometimes more, sometimes less -- usually organized as a legal partnership (primarily for tax purposes).
+The club has officers, and each member is expected to participate by:

 - Attending each monthly meeting;

-- Making a minimum monthly contribution, which is usually in the ballpark of $20, but each individual club sets its own monthly minimum;
+- Making a minimum monthly contribution, which is usually in the ballpark of $50-$100.
+(Each investment club sets its own monthly minimums);

-- Researching and following the progress of a particular stock or family of stocks that the Club has bought or is considering for purchase.
+- Researching and following the progress of a stock or family of stocks that the club has bought or is considering for purchase.

-The Club's portfolio is determined by its members.
-Usually, a designated member deals with the Club's broker to execute buy and sell orders.
-The value of each member's share is determined by his/her capital contributions to the Club and the total value of the Club's portfolio.
-Luckily, software products can do pretty much everything for you.
+The club's portfolio is determined by its members.
+Usually, a designated member deals with the club's brokerage firm to execute buy and sell orders.
+The value of each member's share is determined by his/her capital contributions to the club and the total value of the club's portfolio.
+Luckily, software tools can do pretty much everything for you.

-ICLUBcentral’s desktop accounting software Club Accounting 3, for example, can print up-to-date reports of club holdings, member share, capital gains, graphs of club performance, and even the required Federal Tax forms!
-ICLUBcentral also offers the myICLUB.com online club accounting and management suite at myiclub.com, which handles all of the powerful accounting tasks of CA3 on a web-based platform than any member can access from anywhere in the world. myICLUB.com also includes private club message boards, a calendar, and file sharing and storage, more than 45 reports and graphs, and much more.
+ICLUBcentral offers the myICLUB.com online club accounting and management tools suite, which handles all of the powerful accounting tasks on a web-based platform than any member can access from anywhere in the world. myICLUB.com also includes private club message boards, a calendar, online voting tools, file sharing and storage, more than 45 reports and graphs, and much more.
 (A free 45-day no-obligation trial is available.)

-At the minimum monthly contribution level of $20, almost anyone can participate in an Investment Club.
-The only requirements are a willingness to work and participate, and the ability to get along with the other members of the Club.
-As a legal partnership, you should approach the idea of a Club as going into business with fifteen people, and all fifteen have to be people you trust and people who will trust you in return.
+At a suggested minimum monthly contribution level of $50 or $100, almost anyone can participate in an investment club.
+The only requirements are a willingness to work and participate, and the ability to get along with the other members of the club.
+As a legal partnership, you should approach the idea of a club as going into business with 15 people, and all 15 have to be people you trust and people who will trust you in return.

-Most Clubs have two stated goals: First, to learn about investing in stocks; and second, to make a return on their investments (and that's the order of their priority, as well).
-However, the liquidation value (if you said, 'get me out of this Club and give me my money back') of most Clubs will often be less than the capital contributions of its members during the first year or two.
-That is to say, investing in the stock market is a long-term proposition, and you may only see your contribution increase in value after the first year or so of a Club's operation.
+Most clubs have two stated goals: First, to learn about investing in stocks; and second, to make a return on their investments (and that's the suggested order of their priority, as well).
+However, the liquidation value (if you said, "get me out of this club and give me my money back") of most clubs will often be less than the capital contributions of its members during the first year or two.
+That is to say, investing in the stock market is a long-term proposition, and you may only see your contribution increase in value after the first year or so of a club's operation.

-You should expect to make a long-term commitment, and the partners usually decide to include a clause that addresses the early withdrawal of funds (other than in the case of unusual circumstances).
+You should expect to make a long-term commitment, and the partners may decide to include a clause that addresses the early withdrawal of funds (other than in the case of unusual circumstances).

 What About the Legal Ramifications?

-As outlined in our article, the Top Three Steps to Starting a Club, most Clubs have a partnership agreement that describes their formation as well as by-laws that dictate how the Club will be run.
+As outlined in ICLUBcentral's article, the Top Three Steps to Starting an Investment Club, most clubs have a partnership agreement that describes their formation.
+Many also have by-laws that dictate how the club will be run.

-In terms of tax liability, a partnership as an entity is usually not liable for taxes on the investment gain or loss, but rather each individual member is responsible for reporting his/her share in the partnership, and the gain or loss involved.
-Direct investment expenses are usually deductible if you itemize your tax return, as would be a potential capital loss during each year of the Club's operation.
-Likewise, an increase in the value of your share in the Club would be taxable as income.
+In terms of tax liability, a partnership as an entity is usually not liable for taxes on the investment gain or loss.
+Instead, each individual member is responsible for reporting his/her share in the partnership, and the gain or loss involved.
+Gains, losses, expenses, and income are passed through to members in proportion to their share of ownership in the club, and then members report those applicable values on their personal tax returns.

 How Much Will It Cost?

-Besides partners' monthly capital contributions, their Club expenses (such as broker's fees, postage, and stationery) can also be incurred, but these are usually nominal since they are spread out to all members of the club.
+Besides partners' monthly capital contributions, club expenses (such as postage, memberships, and stationery) can also be incurred, but these are usually nominal since they are spread out to all members of the club.